 In 1992, Father Jeff Prasser arrived and plans to renovate the church began again.
 While the work was being done, daily Mass moved to the Granville Room, one of the two former classrooms.
 Sunday Eucharist was celebrated in the gym from the first weekend of January to the Easter Vigil of that year.

 At the end of the century, plans were developed to completely renovate the parish annex, the former school and convent.
 The old convent (second floor of the annex) became the new rectory, as the Lannon stone house of 1938 required more repair than it was worth.
 It was razed and the space was host to a number of plantings and parish prayer labyrinth.
 Office space was added to the basement.
 The two old classrooms were joined together as the new Granville Room.
 Special needs access and restrooms were also provided to the parish during this renovation.
 This work was completed in January 2002.
 A new food pantry was also constructed out of the garage space that was added to the outside of the church in the late 60s.

 St. Catherine had its own school as early as 1865.
 In July 2009, however, St. Catherine School was merged with the schools of Our Lady of Good Hope and St. Bernadette parishes to form Northwest Catholic.
-The Lower Campus (grades K4 - 3) is located at Our Lady of Good Hope on 41st and Good Hope Road.
+The campus is located at Our Lady of Good Hope on 41st and Good Hope Road.
 In 2016, Northwest Catholic became part of Seton Catholic Schools, a network of schools through the Archdiocese of Milwaukee.